The Happenings on Shaw Hill

 Looking for you.
 Where are you?

-The response she gave me turned my world upside down.
+Her response turned my world upside down.

 They were never here.

-I was locked in this basement and I had this body wrapped up in a carpet.
-Something was still wrong.
+I was locked in this basement and I had this body wrapped up in a rug.
+But…

 I shined my light and looked closely at the feet extending out the end.

+Shit.
 They were not feet.

-They were two pieces cardboard tubes for wrapping paper.
+They were cardboard tubes for wrapping paper.

 Have you ever had that feeling?
 Like everything that you believe is turned upside down.
 What’s up is down and what’s down is up.
 It was happening to me.

-I slowly walked up the cellar stairs.
+I walked back up the cellar stairs.

 Perhaps they were in the other room.
 This was my chance.
 I opened the door quickly and stepped around the kitchen table.
 I went into the hallway and tried the door.